 |Thu||23 Nov 17||Horticultural Society AGM and Christmas Event, Memorial Hall 7.30pm|

 |Sat||25 Nov 17||Downton4Family Christmas Craft Fair - 11-3 - Baptist Church|

 |Sun||26 Nov 17||Final deadline for Christmas Tree Festival entries|

-This site is primarily to ease access to the many more specific websites relating to Downton (see Links), and to gather a summary of Events into one place.
-To ensure your event gets included, use the “Contact Us” page.
+This site will ease access to the many specific websites relating to Downton (see Links), and provides a summary of amenities, facilities and events all in one place.
+To ensure your Event gets included, use the “Contact Us” page.